cressie176/util-haven-projections/README.md

      ]
    }
    ```
-1. Add type definitions to the folder in a file called `index.d.ts`.
+1. Add type definitions in a file called `index.d.ts`.
 It will make life easier if you export a type called `SourceType` e.g.

    ```ts
    export SourceType = ParkType;